 “Look, I’m doin’ this on Werner’s behalf.”
 Cadence locked eyes with him.
 “I just need an ear.
 Three pairs of ears.”

 The voice was the same.

 Kleine and Bergmann were looking to him to decide.

 Gilbert ran a hand down his face.
 “Hurry up and spit it out.”

 On Cadence’s request, they all moved into Gilbert’s room before Cadence gave her explanation.
-Bergmann was clearly befuddled on how Cadence was related to Werner and why Gilbert was being lenient, while Kleine had a nervous energy.
 Gilbert knew all the details already so hearing about it again was a pain.
-She didn’t mention the whole weird mental connections thing—good.
-But not once during her entire recall of events did she mention ELPIS being involved.
+Cadence didn’t mention the whole weird mental connections thing—good.
+But not once during her entire recall of events did she mention ELPIS playing kidnappers with the city’s overlords.
 But maybe that was what Werner wanted, and so Gilbert refrained from mentioning it.

 “So we’ve been receiving illegal conductors from a crime organization…?”
 Kleine paled, staring at his hands.
 He looked up at Cadence who still wore Werner’s guise.
 “Capricorn is okay with that…?
 That doesn’t make sense.”

 “I get why it’s pretty shockin’,” Cadence said sympathetically.
 “But I can see where they’re comin’ from.
 Ya guys are neck-to-neck with the Argoans, right?
 Sometimes ya gotta make some tough choices.
 The ends justify the means.”

 “Look, Klaus,” Cadence drew, “the Romanos’ve been circlin’ product for years, and no one’s caught them ‘em yet.”
 She tapped her chin in thought.
 “Though I can’t say what’ll happen if Capricorn finds out if you guys know about it now.
 That’s probably why ya should keep everythin’ here are secret, right?”